pascaljoly/Azure-POC-Template/README.md

 2. Delegate Azure API permissions to the web application
 3. Configure the web application as Contributor

+During the Azure configuration process below you'll obtain a **tenant** and a **secret** key which, along with your subscription ID and client ID you'll need to configure CloudShelll.
+Please pay attention in the steps below to the instructions regarding these important values.

 ### Add an Azure web application

 To add an Azure web application: